-- There is much confusion in the literature on how to interpret results from panel regressions - Regression estimates can be interpreted in two ways - I) Descriptive interpretation - "People who differ in X by one unit, differ in Y by $\hat{\beta}$ " - II) Causal interpretation - "A one unit change in X, changes Y by $\hat{\beta}$ " - Sometimes called "change interpretation" - Cross-sectional (between) regression - It would be natural to choose interpretation I).
+- Regression estimates can be interpreted in two ways - I) Descriptive interpretation - "People who differ in X by one unit, differ in Y by $\hat{\beta}$ " - II) Causal interpretation - "A one unit change in X, changes Y by $\hat{\beta}$ " - Sometimes called "change interpretation" - Cross-sectional (between) regression - It would be natural to choose interpretation I).
 After all that is the information provided by the data! - However, often interpretation II) is chosen.
-But this is only ok, if the exogeneity assumptions hold - Within regression - It is natural to choose interpretation II).
-Because within estimates are obtained by a before-after comparison.
+But this is only ok, if the exogeneity assumptions hold - Within regression - Here it is more natural to choose interpretation II).
+Because within estimates are obtained by a before-after comparison. - This is ok, if the strict exogeneity assumption holds.